Welcome to Rustic Pathways in Thailand!

 Cooking Classes: Led by traditional Thai cooks from the surrounding villages, students get the opportunity to learn how to make some of Thailand’s most famous dishes.
 With delicious curries, succulent spring rolls and much more on the menu, you will be able to take your newfound knowledge of Thai cooking home with you to impress your friends!

 Refugee Camp: Embark upon a once in a lifetime journey – a visit to Mae Ra Moe Luang Refugee Camp.
 Delve deep into a crash course in Burmese history, refugees, and the upcoming camp experience.
 This is a very exciting time to be working with Burmese people, as the nation is just beginning to emerge from decades of isolation under military dictators.
 Within this gorgeous setting, however, are 16,000 Karen refugees whose options in life are extremely limited.
-We will visit one of the colleges in the camp as well as run games and activities for the children.
+We will visit one of the universities in the camp as well as run games and activities for the children.

 Medical Service in Villages: Get certified in Wilderness First Aid and CPR and practice basic clinical skills in the communities surrounding the Ricefields Service Base in north-eastern Thailand.
 Learn about rural healthcare through hands-on medical evaluations alongside trained professionals in a village clinic.
 Take home tangible skills, accredited certifications, and a greater understanding of community-based medicine.